Introduction to Meningitis

 Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).

-• Meningitis can be caused by bacteria, viruses, or fungi, by disorders that are not infections, or by drugs.
+• Meningitis can be caused by bacteria, viruses, or fungi, by disorders that are not infections, or by medications.

-• Meningitis symptoms include fever, headache, and a stiff neck that makes lowering the chin to chest difficult or impossible, although infants may not have a stiff neck and symptoms may differ in the very old and in people who take drugs that suppress the immune system.
+• Meningitis symptoms include fever, headache, and a stiff neck that makes lowering the chin to the chest difficult or impossible, although infants may not have a stiff neck and symptoms may differ in people who are very old and in those who take medications that suppress the immune system.

 • A spinal tap is done to obtain a sample of cerebrospinal fluid for analysis.

-• Treatment of meningitis depends on the cause (for example, antibiotics for bacterial meningitis) and includes drugs to relieve symptoms.
+• Treatment of meningitis depends on the cause (for example, antibiotics for bacterial meningitis) and includes medications to relieve symptoms.

 (See also Overview of Brain Infections and Meningitis in Children.)

-The brain and spinal cord are covered by three layers of tissue called meninges.
+The brain and spinal cord are covered by 3 layers of tissue called meninges.
 These layers are the

 • Dura mater (outermost)